 If a person has a level of income or substantial assets on which they can draw, they could still be in special need if necessary expenses cannot be met.

-Example: A person with high medical expenses.
+Example: A person with a high level of medical expenses.

 In this case, the person should be asked to supply details of all necessary living expenses, supported by documents if available.
 Living expenses consist of: